benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q098.png)

-_**Q186:** Any dragon to that Balerion freezed more than 10 times for less than 10 minutes, and at least once for 10 minutes or more_
+_**Q186:** Any dragon to that Balerion froze more than 10 times for less than 10 minutes, and at least once for 10 minutes or more_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q186.png)

-_**Q99:** Any dragon to that Balerion freezed more than 10 times for less than 10 minutes, and not once for 10 minutes or more_
+_**Q99:** Any dragon to that Balerion froze more than 10 times for less than 10 minutes, and not once for 10 minutes or more_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q099.png)